auth0/docs/articles/client-auth/server-side-web.md

 The Authorization Code flow is initiated by redirecting the user in the web browser to the Auth0 `/authorize` endpoint.
 Auth0 will then display the Auth0 Lock dialog, allowing the user to enter their credentials or alternatively sign in with any other configured [Identity Provider](/identityproviders).

 After the user has authenticated, Auth0 will redirect the browser back to the **Redirect URI** (also called **Callback URL**), passing along an `authorization_code` parameter in the query string of the Callback URL.
-This code can then be exchanged for an `id_token` by making a call to the `/oauth/token` endpoint.
+This code can then be exchanged for an `id_token` by making a request to the `/oauth/token` endpoint.

 The `id_token` is a [JSON Web Token (JWT)](/jwt) and contains various attributes - referred to as _Claims_ - regarding the user, such as the user's name, email address, profile picture etc. The `id_token` can be decoded to extract the claims and you are free to use these inside of your application, to display a user's name and profile image for example.